Skip to main content

 • Provide workshops and opportunities that support wellbeing and professional development

 On this page you will find all of the BSN’s latest events, opportunities and news.
-All of our events are free and open to students from all years of study (postgraduate and undergraduate).
-We aim to offer a mix of online and in-person events that we hope appeal to your wide range of interests.
+All of our events are free to attend.
+We aim to offer a mix of online and in-person events, and we hope appeal to your wide range of interests.

 *We recognise that everyone uses different language to describe and understand their identity.
 In consultation with the students who helped us review this Network, we’ve chosen to use the term Black students – which we hope feels inclusive and welcoming to you all.

-A live list of events in Bath showcasing the work and culture of Black artists, speakers, and creatives is coming soon.
+A live list of events in Bath, from our own BSN events to local events showcasing the work and culture of Black speakers and creatives.

 Tackling harassment and discrimination